-12.7.1 Building a Design with Dromajo
+13.7.1 Building a Design with Cospike

 In all FireChip designs, TracerV is included by default.
-To enable Dromajo, you just need to add the Dromajo bridge (WithDromajoBridge) to your BOOM target design config (default configs. located in \$CHIPYARD/generators/firechip/src/main/scala/TargetConfigs.scala).
-An example configuration with Dromajo is shown below:
+To enable Cospike, you just need to add the Cospike bridge (WithCospikeBridge) to your BOOM target design config (default configs. located in \$CHIPYARD/generators/firechip/src/main/scala/TargetConfigs.scala).
+An example configuration with Cospike is shown below:

 '''

 class FireSimLargeBoomConfig extends Config(

-new WithDromajoBridge ++ // add Dromajo bridge to simulation
+new WithCospikeBridge ++ // add Cospike bridge to simulation

 new WithDefaultFireSimBridges ++

 new WithDefaultMemModel ++

 new WithFireSimConfigTweaks ++

 new chipyard.LargeBoomConfig)

 '''

 At this point, you should run the firesim buildbitstream command for the BOOM config wanted.
+At this point you are ready to run the simulation with Cospike by default enabled.